Simple Living With Nature

 Give it a stir if you wish to combine, and garnish with a cinnamon stick or some fresh herbs.
 A few sprigs of thyme would be nice, or a bit of mint.

-This elderberry cocktail is so delicious and even has some health benefits from the elderberry syrup.
-It’s a good way to imbibe while also boosting your immune system!
+This elderberry cocktail is so delicious and even has some herbal support from the elderberry syrup.
+It’s a good way to imbibe while also boosting your overall wellness!

-elderberry cocktail in a ball flute jar with a spoon
+elderberry cocktail in a jar with a spoon

 Elderberry Cocktail Substitutions

-There are several different ways you can change up this elderberry cocktail to make it your own.
+There are several ways to customize this elderberry cocktail to make it your own.
 It’s a pretty versatile recipe!

-If you’d like an elderberry mocktail instead of a cocktail, all you need to do is omit the vodka!
+If you’d like an elderberry mocktail instead of a cocktail, simply omit the vodka.

 Instead of sparkling water, you could use ginger ale or tonic water for a little more flavor if you prefer.
 You could also add a squeeze of lemon or lime to brighten it up!